 Each moment of time is tagged with a unique predetermined melody that never repeats until the last permutation is played.
 The composition is synchronous and realtime.
 Each Pentatonic Permutations Player (PPP) and each computer are playing the same part of the composition.
 You are listening to the same notes in this moment of time as everyone else.

-Check if your device is not in "Silent Mode".
+Check if your device is not in "Silent Mode" or the Volume is too low.

 Try "Reload Page".